scott-anderson-wc/cs210pub/lectures/L16/forms-and-js.md

 text to "place order" or whatever.
 * form submission is an *event*
 * we can attach JS functions to the event
-* often those handlers will want to `event.preventDefault()`
+* often those handlers will want to do `event.preventDefault()`
-* we should probably check that we succeeded in attaching the event handler
+* we should probably check that we succeeded in finding the form to attach the event handler to
 * can get all the data using `.serialize` or `.serializeArray` (jQuery methods).
+* elaborate protocol of writing a generic *add handler* method that takes a *callback* function to get the form data as an argument and then do the specific work for that form.

 ## Questions